Lorin-Lange/Lorin-Lange/README.md

 -->

-I'm a software developer who uses mostly Haskell, Kotlin, Java and last but not least C++.
+I'm a software developer who uses mostly Haskell, Kotlin, Java, Rust and last but not least C and C++.
 For Android and Spring Boot development I use Kotlin and Java.
 Also, I know the basics of relational database systems like PostgreSQL, SQLite, MariaDB and MySQL such as SQL and database normalization.
 I like Prolog and I'd like to learn more of it and about it.